 Talking about it in these terms is reductive and widely interpretable; the Tree of Life is an esoteric symbol of powerful and complex protection, which can be given in the presence of a new life or to guide and protect a soul in the paths of its existence.

 Flower of Life

-According to Drunvalo, there is nothing in the world that is not connected to the Flower of Life, from which everything comes.
+According to Drunvalo, nothing in the world is not connected to the Flower of Life, from which everything comes.
 The Flower of Life is therefore soul and body, creator and container; inside you can find other esoteric symbols of protection such as:

 - The Seed of Life,

 The ankh, an ancient Egyptian symbol also known as a key to life or a cross with a cross, symbolizes life and is a mysterious talisman that takes on different meanings based on the context in which it is used.

 Even today, Egyptologists struggle to find an unequivocal answer to the meaning of the ankh, which could be a stylization of the womb as well as a symbolic representation of the rising of the sun; there are many theories, but it is generally recognized as a symbol of the union of the two cosmic principles, as a union between earth and sky.